Watch these 6 startups compete in Pitchers & Pitches tomorrow – TechCrunch

 What do you get when you combine six early-stage startup founders with a panel of top VCs and savvy TechCrunch editors?
 It’s Pitchers & Pitches, a rapid-fire pitch competition with a hefty side of advice to turn your 60-second pitch into a key that unlocks opportunity.

-Grab a snack, bring your questions and tune-in to our pre-Disrupt 2020 masterclass tomorrow, September 2, at 4 p.m.
+Grab a snack, bring your questions and tune in to our pre-Disrupt 2020 masterclass tomorrow, September 2, at 4 p.m.
 ET / 1 p.m.
 PT.
 You can register here.
 We randomly chose six startups — all exhibitors in Digital Startup Alley — to throw their best pitch.
 Our esteemed judges (we’ll name all the names in a moment) will critique each one and offer tips to sharpen what is arguably an entrepreneur’s most essential tool.

 Get ready to take copious notes.
 Free advice from experts — the kind who hear pitches for a living — doesn’t come along every day, and chances are you can apply much of what you hear to your own pitch.
 Plus, the viewing audience decides which startup delivered the best pitch.